Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 # Transfer objects to and from Azure Blob Storage using .NET

-This repository contains a simple sample project to help you get started using Azure Storage with .NET Core and C# as the development language.
+This repository contains a sample project to help you get started using Azure Storage with .NET Core and C# as the development language.

 ## Prerequisites